-Many of you wonder what exactly Spyderlock Wheels are and how they perform.
+Many wonder what exactly Spyderlock Wheels are and how they perform.
 Today, we’ll review this revolutionary product to give you a better understanding of the wheels’ features, offerings, and other details so you know what you can expect from them.

 READ MORE: MOST AGGRESSIVE ALL-TERRAIN TIRES

 The advanced bead lock dominates the ever-rising levels of professional as well as recreational off-road sports enthusiasts.

 Spyderlock off-road wheels are aimed at being the best bead locks and include innovative elements that make sure it is the best wheel in the rock crawling and racing community.

 Spyderlock wheels are made out of A356-T6 aluminum for the best of durability and strength.
 They feature an inner bead reinforcement with a load rating of 3,200 lbs.
 The wheel, as well as the Beadlock ring, is machine finished.
 These wheels come as disassembled and can be readily mounted on the tires.
 It comes with an aluminum wheel, ring, ring mounting inserts, valve stem, center cap, and instructions.

 These wheels feature a machine polished bead lock ring made out of billet 6061 T-6 aluminum.
 There is a unique vertical ribbing towards the bottom to prevent slipping of the tire.
 These wheels make use of replaceable threaded mounting inserts to make it easy to replace the thread in case of damage.